xamarin/xamarin-forms-samples/XAML/ValidationCallback/README.md

 ---
 name: Validation Callback
 description: A bindable property is a special type of property, where the property's value is tracked by the Xamarin.Forms property system.
-This sample demonstr...
+This sample demonstrates using a validation callback to validate the value of a bindable property.
 topic: sample
 languages:
 - csharp